 Another topic was using the abstraction API for browser detection, but I still feel that browser detection techniques belong to the previous millennium.

-Chris Klug from Jönsson & Lepp (not the snowboard pro) talked about Silverlight.
+Chris Klug (not the snowboard pro) talked about Silverlight.
 He happily mixed 1.0 and 1.1 code, but be careful if you try it out since 1.1 is only available on VS2008, and you don’t want to install VS2008 betas on machines with VS2005 installed.

-It feels like the development trend of Microsoft is a bit like Lego.
-Instead of making simple but efficient building blocks, they focus their efforts on making slick premade objects.
-Beautiful yes, but it stalls creativity and flexibility.
-This is very obvious in the click-and-drag mentality of today.
+It feels like the current development trend of Microsoft is a bit like Lego.
+Instead of making simple but efficient building blocks, they focus their efforts on making slick pre-made objects.

-The final session was held by Robert Folkesson and Johan Lindfors.
-They discussed RIAs and the future of Web Forms after the release of WPF.
-Last time I heard web standards and DHTML mentioned in the same sentence, and this time I heard Frontpage uttered as a designer tool.
-Oh please.
 IFrame snippets were generated from Expression Encoding, ready for mindless pasting into innocent web pages.
-I still feel that the Expression suite, however skillfully developed, is a toy.
+I still feel that the Expression suite, however skillfully developed, is more like a nice toy.
 I wonder if any developers in the real world will use this suite to create advanced projects?

 Anyway, sorry for that little rant.
 There was also talk of Acropolis getting ditched last week, but Parallel FX Library lives.
 It enable developers to utilize multi-core processors by subtle use of delegates.
 It will likely be included in .NET 4.0.